 - From the Circle app's home screen, go to Menu >> Manage.

 - Tap Reboot Circle.
 While your Circle device is rebooting, you will be unable to use the Circle app.

 - If you are unable to access reboot option in the app, power your Circle device off, and then back on, manually.
-See "How to Power Your Circle Device On or Off" for more detail here.
+See "How to turn Circle Home Plus on and off" for more detail here.

 Reboot your router

 IMPORTANT: The process below is typical for rebooting routers, but we recommend that you consult your router documentation to determine the recommended reboot process from the manufacturer.

 - Remove the power cable from the back of your router.
 Wait 10 seconds and re-insert the cable.

 - Wait 30-60 seconds for the router to completely turn back on and broadcast the Wi-Fi network.

 - Wait for the light on the back of your Circle device to turn solid before trying again.

 - The Circle with Disney (1st generation) device uses a standard 10/100 Mbps Ethernet port and a 802.11 b/g/n wireless card that is limited to "Wireless N" speeds over 2.4GHz.
 If you're paying for "gigabit" Internet service, or for speeds greater than 100 Mbps, you may experience slow internet speeds as a result.